stephencweiss/stephencharlesweiss.com/content/blog/2018-10-23/debugging-create-react-app.md

 > P.S.
 We know this message is long but please read the steps above :-) We hope you find them helpful!

-It’s simple, but this sort of human touch absolutely makes a difference.
+It's simple, but this sort of human touch absolutely makes a difference.
 On to the debugging!

-For brevity’s sake, I will skip over steps 1-5 as they were not my actual problem.
+For brevity's sake, I will skip over steps 1-5 as they were not my actual problem.

 # Issue 1
 ## Babel-Loader was globally installed